Nova Scotia Health Authority Turns Patient Appointment No-Shows Into a Hospital-Wide Benefit

 The appointment reminder calls made such a substantial impact that Capital Health/Nova Scotia Health Authority soon saw the need for an automated system, and selected the 1Call Automated Appointment Reminder software solution.

-Once the solution was in place, the no-show rate dropped from 9 percent to 1 percent, and their average wait list dropped from 9 months to 3 months.
+Once the solution was in place, the patient no-show rate dropped from 9 percent to 1 percent, and their average wait list dropped from 9 months to 3 months.

 When the software was initially installed, Natalie Klaus, Senior Manager of IT commented, “We currently process approximately 11,000 automated calls per month, which is maybe 1 percent of the total number of appointment reminder calls.”
 Betty Bouchie, Senior Systems Analyst (now retired) added, “The second that the word got out of the impact we had made with 1Call’s medical appointment reminders, we had people lined up down the block.
 Everyone wanted the same thing.”